-- Receivables and Creditors include GST receivable and payable. - Except in relation to input taxed activities, revenues and operating expenditures exclude GST receivable and payable. - Non-current assets and capital expenditures include GST net of any recoupment. - · Amounts included in the Statement of Cash Flows are disclosed on a gross basis.
+- · Receivables and Creditors include GST receivable and payable. - · Except in relation to input taxed activities, revenues and operating expenditures exclude GST receivable and payable. - Non-current assets and capital expenditures exclude GST, net of any recoupment. - · Amounts included in the Statement of Cash Flows are disclosed on a net basis.